flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/creating-a-plugin.md

 This is the primary identifier of your plugin.
 It should be unique and follow reverse domain naming convention, e.g `com.your-domain.your-plugin`.
 The package name should be in lowercase and should not contain any special characters or spaces except period, underscore and hyphen (`.`, `_`, `-`).

 ### Plugin Name
-This is the name of your plugin.
-It should be a human-readable name that describes the purpose of your plugin.
+This is the name of your plugin, e.g. "System Monitor".

 ### Description
 This is a brief description of your plugin.
 It should describe the purpose of your plugin.